Alcman: Biography

 Alcman's dates are uncertain, but he was probably active in the late seventh century BC.
 The name of his mother is not known; his father may have been called either Damas or Titarus.
 Alcman's nationality was disputed even in antiquity.
 The records of the ancient authors were often deduced from biographic readings of their poetry, and the details are often untrustworthy.
 Antipater of Thessalonica wrote that poets have "many mothers" and that the continents of Europe and Asia both claimed Alcman as their son.
 Frequently assumed to have been born in Sardis, capital of ancient Lydia, the Suda claims that Alcman was actually a Laconian from Messoa.

 The compositeness of his dialect may have helped to maintain the uncertainty of his origins, but the many references to Lydian and Asian culture in Alcman's poetry must have played a considerable role in the tradition of Alcman's Lydian origin.
 Thus Alcman claims he learned his skills from the "strident partridges" (caccabides), a bird native to Asia Minor and not naturally found in Greece.
 The ancient scholars seem to refer to one particular song, in which the chorus says: "He was no rustic man, nor clumsy (not even in the view of unskilled men?) nor Thessalian by race nor an Erysichaean shepherd: he was from lofty Sardis."
 Yet, given that there was a discussion, it cannot have been certain who was the third person of this fragment.

-Some modern scholars defend his Lydian origin on the basis of the language of some fragments or the content.
+Some modern scholars defend his Ionian Greek or Lydian origin on the basis of the language of some fragments or the content.
 However, Sardis of the 7th century BC was a cosmopolitan city.
 The implicit and explicit references to Lydian culture may be a means of describing the girls of the choruses as fashionable.

 One tradition, going back to Aristotle, holds that Alcman came to Sparta as a slave to the family of Agesidas (= Hagesidamus?), by whom he was eventually emancipated because of his great skill.
 Aristotle reported that it was believed Alcman died from a pustulant infestation of lice (phthiriasis), but he may have been mistaken for the philosopher Alcmaeon of Croton.
 According to Pausanias, he is buried in Sparta next to the shrine of Helen of Troy.